KyleRego/KyleRego.github.io/collections/_posts/2024-09-17-client-authentication-state-in-react.markdown

 mathjax: false
 ---

 A problem I encountered recently was implementing tracking if the user is logged in in a React app that is not being used within a framework.
-I solved the problem in my situation by utilizing a nice feature of React: a context named `AuthedContext`:
+I solved the problem in my situation by utilizing a nice feature of React: a context, which I named `AuthedContext`:

 {% highlight javascript %}
 import { createContext } from "react";